 This course continues instruction in the language of drawing and the use of various materials.
 Emphasis is placed on experimentation in the use of drawing techniques, media, and graphic materials.
 Upon completion, students should be able to demonstrate increased competence in the expressive use of graphic form and techniques.(1997 SU) This course has been approved to satisfy the following requirement(s):

-- Premajor and/or Elective course for A.A. and A.S. - Humanities/Fine Arts Gen. Ed. course for A.G.E.
+• Humanities/Fine Arts Gen. Ed. course for A.G.E.

-ART-135 Figure Drawing I 3 (0-6) AND
+ART-135 Figure Drawing I